-- 25. Formal Complaints should be submitted on the Complaints Form, indicating the remedy sought and attaching any supporting evidence (including evidence of attempts to informally resolve the issue). - 26.
+- 25. Formal Complaints should be sent to complaints@rave.ac.uk.
+Complaints should be submitted on the Complaints Form, indicating the remedy sought and attaching any supporting evidence (including evidence of attempts to informally resolve the issue). - 26.
 The formal complaint should be made as soon as possible after informal efforts to resolve the issue have been concluded and in any event within 40 calendar days of the issue occurring which has given rise to the complaint. - 27.
 Once received, the complaint will be assessed to ensure it meets the definition of a complaint as set out above and whether it should be considered under a different procedure i.e. appeals procedure.
 Where a different procedure is required, students will be directed to the correct procedure.
 The complaint will also be reviewed to ensure it is in time, and where it is not in time, whether there is supporting evidence of why it should be considered out of time.
 Where it is out of time and it is determined there are no valid grounds for being out of time, the complaint will be rejected at the preliminary stage. - 28.
 Where the Complaints Officer determines the matter is eligible and in time, they will appoint an Investigating Officer (which may be the Complaints Officer) who will have 25 working days to consider the complaint.
 Where necessary, the Investigating Officer may seek additional information from the student, a member of staff of the University or another student either in writing or through an investigation meeting.
-Where an investigation meeting is required, the time will begin on the day of the meeting.
-If it becomes apparent that it will take longer to investigate or resolve the complaint, the student will be advised of this and the new timescales and the reasons for this.

-- 29. Where an investigation meeting is necessary, the Investigating Officer will discuss the evidence; the outcome of the attempts at informal resolution; and what the student aims to achieve by raising the complaint.
+Where an investigation meeting is required, the time will begin to on the day of the meeting.
+If it becomes apparent that it will take longer to investigate or resolve the complaint, the student will be advised of this and the new timescales and the reasons for this. - 29.
+Where an investigation meeting is necessary, the Investigating Officer will discuss the evidence; the outcome of the attempts at informal resolution; and what the student aims to achieve by raising the complaint.
 Students are welcome to be accompanied, or represented, at any meetings held about the complaint.
 Whoever is accompanying the students may make representations on their behalf, where that is requested.
 They will not be able to answer questions on the student's behalf. - 30.
-Following the investigation meeting, the Investigating Officer will carry out the investigation by gathering further evidence (for example copies of emails or letters) and by talking to relevant staff and students and obtaining statements from witnesses, as required. - 31.
-At the end of their investigation, and within 25 working days of the complaint or investigation meeting, the Investigating Officer will write a complaint outcome letter detailing the investigation conducted and the outcome, including reasons behind the outcome.
+Following the investigation meeting, the Investigating Officer will carry out the investigation by gathering further evidence (for example copies of emails or letters)

+and by talking to relevant staff and students and obtaining statements from witnesses, as required.

+- 31. At the end of their investigation, and within 25 working days of the complaint, the Investigating Officer will write a complaint outcome letter detailing the investigation conducted and the outcome, including reasons behind the outcome.
 The complaint may be: - a. upheld in whole with a statement as to remedy; - b. upheld in part with a statement as to remedy and an explanation regarding those parts dismissed; - c. dismissed with a statement as to the reasons.

-The Investigating Officer may decide that it is appropriate to communicate the outcome initially by way of a meeting followed up in writing. - 32.
-If the student is satisfied with the outcome, and does not wish to take the matter further, the information gained will be used to improve the service provided by the University.
+The Investigating Officer may decide that it is appropriate to communicate the outcome initially by way of a meeting followed up in writing.

+32. If the student is satisfied with the outcome, and does not wish to take the matter further, the information gained will be used to improve the service provided by the University.